 Visitors travel by tractor and trailer along the majestically rugged coastline – you will be amazed by the incredible cliffs and the stories they hold, but be aware they are often on the move with this seismic country of ours, and the beach track can be subject to unpredictable slips and rockfalls, and is also in a tsunami risk zone.

-Departing on the days’ low tide, visitors travel by tractor and trailer along the majestically rugged coastline.
-Photographic opportunities abound as stops are made throughout the journey giving visitors an insight into how nature’s forces have shaped this amazing area.
+Departing on the days’ low tide, photographic opportunities abound as geological stops are made throughout the journey giving visitors an insight into how nature’s forces have shaped this amazing area.

-Travelling through the Black Reef colony (one of two colonies we visit) visitors can almost touch the gannets in their natural environment, without even stepping off the trailer.
-It was at this site in 1769 local Maori kidnapped a crew member off Captain Cook’s ship The Endeavour, the incident from which Cape Kidnappers gets its name.
+Travelling through the Black Reef colony (one of two colonies we visit) visitors can almost touch the gannets in their natural environment, without even stepping off the trailer (no walking involved at this colony!).
+It was near this site in 1769 that local Maori kidnapped a Tahitian crew member off Captain Cook’s ship The Endeavour, the incident from which Cape Kidnappers gets its name.

 Depending on the time of the season, visitors can witness new-born chicks, through to 4-month old gannets preparing for their first ever flight, which will take them all the way to Australian waters.

 Top Tour Tips: